8-Day Small Group Tibet Tour: Lhasa to Everest Base Camp Adventure

 Today’s itinerary focuses on the spiritual and cultural highlights of Lhasa.
 Visit the magnificent Potala Palace—an essential site in any Tibet Everest tour.
 Continue to Jokhang Temple, the spiritual heart of Tibet, followed by a stroll through Barkhor Street, where you can join pilgrims on their kora and shop for local crafts.

-Overnight Hotel in Lhasa [B]
+Overnight Hotel in Lhasa [Breakfast]

-Overnight Hotel in Shigatse [B+L]
+Overnight Hotel in Shigatse [Breakfast + Lunch]

 Tips: The altitude at EBC is 5,200m.
 Take it slow and enjoy the Himalayan scenery.
 Sunset views over Everest are unforgettable.

-Overnight Guesthouse or Tent near EBC [B]
+Overnight Guesthouse or Tent near EBC [Breakfast]

-Overnight Hotel in Shigatse
+Overnight Hotel in Shigatse [Breakfast + Dinner]

-Overnight Hotel in Lhasa [B]
+Overnight Hotel in Lhasa [Breakfast]

 After breakfast, transfer to the airport or train station for your onward journey.
 Your Tibet group adventure ends here, but the memories of Lhasa, Mount Everest, and the Himalayas will last a lifetime.
 [Breakfast]